fl1d/w0ex.github.io/_pages/guide_en.md

 1. Complete the master's program or pass the completion exam.
 2. Have at least one credit from the Artificial Intelligence Basic Subjects group(Please refer to Table 2-1 in [Study Guide](/doc/Guide_SSS.pdf)) assigned by the program.
 The basic course of artificial intelligence designated by this program is a class to learn basic concepts of artificial intelligence (data analysis, machine learning, etc.) or an advanced class based on elementary artificial intelligence knowledge.
 Acquisition of core academic ability for artificial intelligence may be obtained by acquiring credits from lectures other than those listed in this table.
-3. At least one credit from the Basic Quantum Science Subjects group(Please refer to Table 2-2 in [tudy Guide](/doc/Guide_SSS.pdf)) assigned by the program.
+3. At least one credit from the Basic Quantum Science Subjects group(Please refer to Table 2-2 in [Study Guide](/doc/Guide_SSS.pdf)) assigned by the program.
 The basic course of quantum mechanics designated by this program is a class to learn basic concepts of quantum mechanics (wave function, uncertainty, etc.), or an advanced class based on elementary quantum mechanics knowledge.
 Acquisition of core academic ability for quantum science may be obtained by acquiring credits from lectures other than those listed in this table.

 ### ３．Completion examination